-Part Eight of The Return opened our eyes to so much, but witnessing the moment where the wall is torn between our reality and the lodge’s reality was not the most important thing to rock the foundation of what we know of Twin Peaks.
+Part 8 of The Return opened our eyes to so much, but witnessing the moment where the wall is torn between our reality and the Lodge’s reality was not the most important thing to rock the foundation of what we know of Twin Peaks.
 No, that moment belongs to the revealed origin of one Laura Palmer, once again asserting her status as the heart of the Twin Peaks story.

 This act of the Giant says to me that Laura Palmer is in some capacity an alchemically realized portion of the Giant.
 We can gather three things:

-1) The Giant can once and for all be put on the scorecard as a force for good (or at minimum one for balance).
+- The Giant can once and for all be put on the scorecard as a force for good (or at minimum one for balance).

-2) We can assume the Giant can now exist on more than one reality, which has been proven with his ability to contact Agent Cooper in the original series.
+- We can assume the Giant can now exist on more than one reality, which has been proven with his ability to contact Agent Cooper in the original series.

-3) The most troubling conclusion to be reached is the one specific to Laura: She, at her heart, may be a Philosopher’s Stone rather than a person.
+- The most troubling conclusion to be reached is the one specific to Laura: She, at her heart, may be a Philosopher’s Stone rather than a person.

 This is troubling because if this is true, it makes her power as a girl fighting the evil from the woods less momentous.
 It takes away her agency and she becomes a Chosen One.
 I worried about this new knowledge making Laura’s struggle trivial, that she was no longer a young woman struggling through her titanic adversities on her way to an earned victory.
-If she is a Chosen One archetype, here story has more to do with a destiny rather than a struggle, and opens every question you’d want to ask regarding free will.
+If she is a Chosen One archetype, her story has more to do with a destiny rather than a struggle, and opens every question you’d want to ask regarding free will.
 Her golden soul at her heart makes her special, yes, but it removes a part of her humanity that is fundamental in her struggle as a victim of incest rising beyond her assaulter and her situation.

-But once I thought about it more, I do not believe, even if she falls partially into the Chosen One category, that her agency is completely removed because there is still another side to this story, and that side once again comes back to Bob.
+But once I thought about it more, I do not believe, even if she falls partially into the Chosen One category, that her agency is completely removed because there is still another side to this story, and that side once again comes back to BOB.

 We witness the first atom bomb tearing the barrier between our world and that of the lodges.
-We see “mother” showering the New Mexico desert with eggs, and we see Bob in their midst.
-In fact, as the giant watches this flow of eggs, the image freezes when the sphere containing Bob comes into view.
-The Golden egg appears to be a direct response to Bob, and therefore the egg containing Laura appears to be a similarly powerful object.
+We see “mother” showering the New Mexico desert with eggs, and we see BOB in their midst.
+In fact, as the giant watches this flow of eggs, the image freezes when the sphere containing BOB comes into view.
+The golden egg appears to be a direct response to BOB, and therefore the egg containing Laura appears to be a similarly powerful object.

-If Bob was inside Cooper’s doppelganger, based on my previous explorations into the topic of doppelgangers (here, here and through a theosophy lens here), it’s reasonable to say Bob was also an organ of sorts within Leland Palmer’s doppelganger when Leland and Sarah conceived Laura.
-And that means that in addition to being made from the golden egg, Laura was equally made from the darkness of Bob within Leland.
+If BOB was inside Cooper’s doppelganger, based on my previous explorations into the topic of doppelgängers (here, here and through a theosophy lens here), it’s reasonable to say BOB was also an organ of sorts within Leland Palmer’s doppelganger when Leland and Sarah conceived Laura.
+And that means that in addition to being made from the golden egg, Laura was equally made from the darkness of BOB within Leland.
 This means Laura, as the main focus of the Twin Peaks story, is made from equal parts darkness and light.